jccyberx/Cybether/README.md

 # Cybether

-A comprehensive Cybersecurity Governance, Risk, and Compliance (GRC) dashboard designed to help organizations monitor and manage their cybersecurity posture effectively.
+A Cybersecurity Governance, Risk, and Compliance (GRC) dashboard designed to help you monitor and manage your cybersecurity posture.

 ## Prerequisites